goktu/ADama/index.md

 [Synchronization of stochastically coupled cellular automata](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.58.R8)

-The roots of this coupling equation are the first-order phase transition points.
-The magnetization coincides to the second-order transition.
+The roots of this coupling equation are the first-order phase transition points, at the antiferromagnetic lower bound and ferrimagnetic upper bound.
+The magnetization coincides to the second-order transition, between the ferromagnetic and paramagnetic states.

 In this model, both first-order and second-order phase transitions coexist.

 <img src="img/10_firstsecondorder.png" alt="hi" class="inline"/>